 Hospital de la Familia is an eye hospital located in a remote village in Guatemala.
 Every 3 months, teams of eye doctors volunteer to trek to Central America to perform vision restoring cataract surgery for patients who would otherwise never be able to see.
 Established in 1973, HDLF has been providing medical,

 surgical, pediatric, obstetric and hearing services to over 15,000 patients annually.
-This September, Dr. Dan Landmann has been given the opportunity to go back!
+Dr. Dan Landmann has had the privilege of volunteering in Guatemala several times.

 Our primary focus is cataract surgery – because it is in high demand, readily curable, cost and time efficient.
 We provide high quality surgical care to patients who are “legally blind”.
 Even after years of blindness, patients can often obtain what would be considered ‘legal driving vision’ after a 45 minute surgery.
 Teams of nurses, doctors, technicians and translators are inspired by their desire to cure blindness in this developing country.